-If you are experiencing any issues, please create a new post explaining your problem rather than placing it here so that we can help.
+If you are experiencing any issues, please create a new thread explaining your problem rather than placing a post here so that we can help.
 If you have a bug to report, please do that on User Voice.

 Notes from the Premiere Pro Team:

 The design tools in Premiere Pro, combined with the search and edit capabilities of the Text panel, let you craft incredible, custom titles and graphics for any video project.
 Your titles can be simple, with beautiful typography, or enriched with graphics and animations.
 With the Text panel, you can manage projects with hundreds of titles, and it's easy to save the designs you want to reuse in your template libraries.

 The latest update of Premiere Pro gives you more controls when adding textures to letters or shapes and the ability to export all of the titles in your sequence as text files for easy reviews.
 Thanks to new contextual menus, it's faster and easier to edit any layer in your design.